Pinafore/nlp-hw/knn/README.md

 1. Don't reimplement closest point data structures or median.
 1. Make sure your code actually behaves differently for different values of _k_.
+1. You can use dot product only if the vectors start off normalized.